Facing activist pressure, Danone warns of tough start to year

 PARIS (Reuters) - Danone on Friday said it would return to profitable growth in the second half of 2021 after a tough first quarter, as the Activia yoghurt maker doubled down on a turnaround plan criticised as too slow by some investors.

-Chairman and Chief Executive Emmanuel Faber has come under growing pressure as several activist shareholders push for management changes to lift returns, which have lagged those of some rivals even during the COVID-19 pandemic.
+Chairman and Chief Executive Emmanuel Faber has come under growing pressure as activist shareholders push for management changes to lift returns, which have lagged those of some rivals during the COVID-19 pandemic.

-Faber acknowledged on Friday that Danone’s share price - which is at seven-year lows - “is not where we would like it to be”, and added that he was open to dialogue with investors.

-Asked whether he would be open to splitting the chairman and CEO roles, which some shareholders have urged, Faber said he was “not dogmatic” on the issue but had no update.
+Asked whether he would be open to splitting the chairman and CEO roles, which some shareholders have urged, Faber said he was “not dogmatic” on the issue.

 “It might be a topic for the future, but you can’t expect any more comment on that today,” Faber told an analyst conference call, adding that there was huge employee support for the firm’s strategy.

+Faber also said that in 2021 some 30% of the long-term incentives of Danone’s executive committee would be based on total shareholder returns, and that Danone “may have a conversation” about implementing share buybacks.

-U.S. investment firm Artisan Partners, which said it had built up a stake of over 3% in the Activia yoghurt maker, has urged the company to sell off underperforming brands like its Asia water label Mizone and shake up its governance.
+U.S. investment firm Artisan Partners, which said it has a stake of over 3% in the Activia yoghurt maker, has urged the company to sell underperforming brands like Asia water label Mizone, and shake up its governance.

-Activist investor Bluebell, which has not disclosed its holding, has called on Faber to step down.
-The fund on Friday reitered its call for management changes.
+In recent months Faber had intensified actions to ward off activist investors, announcing in November a plan to cut 2,000 jobs, trim product ranges and sell some assets, including the group’s business in Argentina and the Vega plant-based brand.

-Faber, in his seventh year as chief executive, has pursued a strategy centred on diversifying the group’s portfolio into fast-growing products featuring probiotics, protein and plant-based ingredients to mitigate slower growth in dairy.
+Faber, in his seventh year as chief executive, has pursued a strategy centred on diversifying into fast-growing products featuring probiotics, protein and plant-based ingredients to mitigate slower growth in dairy.

 Danone on Friday said it had agreed to buy U.S. plant-based foods specialist Earth Island in a deal that would help the group reach a target of generating 5 billion euros ($6.1 billion) of plant-based sales worldwide by 2025.